Thue77/bicep_deployment/README.md

 Note that it is possible to use the `-WhatIf` parameter for deployment, which lists the changes that would be deployed to.

+Please use the command `Get-Help <command>` to get info about a powershell command.

 ## Resources: